Strong quake hits near Acapulco, buildings sway in capital - NewsBreak

 Strong quake hits near Acapulco, buildings sway in capital

-MEXICO CITY — (AP) — A powerful earthquake struck near the Pacific resort city of Acapulco on Tuesday night, causing buildings to rock and sway in Mexico City nearly 200 miles away, but no serious damage or injuries were reported.
+A powerful earthquake struck near the Pacific resort city of Acapulco on Tuesday night, causing buildings to rock and sway in Mexico City nearly 200 miles away, but officials said there were no reports of serious damage or injuries.

 The U.S. Geological Survey said the quake had a preliminary magnitude of 7.0 and was centered 17 kilometers (about 10 miles) northeast of Acapulco.